WW1 Centenary - remembering our people 2014 - 2019

 However, the fortitude and courage of those we commemorate who faced life - and death - in the world wars and in conflicts since is an inspiring example to our communities grappling with the painful realities of this pandemic.
 During recent months, subsequent generations have perhaps gained greater insight into the hardships faced by those who lived through the hostilities and beyond.
 Perhaps we better appreciate what it meant to lose customary freedoms, to defer celebrations, to grieve loved ones’ distance or untimely death.
 Thus, we will remember them.”

 Opportunity for Erskine offering

 Each year the University donates the offering given on Remembrance Sunday to support the work of Erskine Hospital in rebuilding shattered lives, restoring dignity and providing first class care to ex-Service men and women both young and old.
 To that sum Gift Aid can add at least 22% to the value of donations.
-This year there is an opportunity for online giving.

 - WW1 Roll of Honour